wangwenx190/framelesshelper/README.md

 ### `When running on Wayland, dragging the title bar causes crash?`

-You need to force Qt to use the **XCB** QPA backend when running on Wayland.
+You need to force Qt to use the **XCB** QPA when running on Wayland.
 Try setting the environment variable `QT_QPA_PLATFORM` to `xcb` before instantiating any `Q(Gui)Application` instances.
 Or just call `void FramelessHelper::Core::initialize()` in your `main` function, this function will take care of it for you.

 ### `I can see the black background during window resizing?`

 First of all, it's a Qt issue, not caused by FramelessHelper.
 And it should not be possible for Qt Widgets applications.
 It's a common issue for Qt Quick applications.
 Most of the time it's caused by D3D11/Vulkan/Metal because they are not good at dealing with texture resizing operations.
-If you really want to fix this issue, you can try to change Qt's RHI backend to **OpenGL** or **Software**.
+If you really want to fix this issue, you can try to change Qt's RHI backend to **OpenGL** (be careful of the bug of your graphics card driver) or **Software** (if you don't care about performance).
 And please keep in mind that this issue is not fixable from outside of Qt.

 ## License